sjb3d/caldera/README.md

 ### Procedural Macro for Descriptor Set Layout

-The macro `descriptor_set_layout!` is implemented in `caldera-macro`, and used in the test apps.
+The macro `descriptor_set_layout!` is implemented in `caldera-macro`.
 This allows the layout to be declared using struct-like syntax.
 For example, consider the following bindings in GLSL:

 ```glsl
 layout(set = 0, binding = 0, scalar) uniform CopyData {